-Chapter 6 of this Administrative Plan describes in detail the types of income that are included and excluded.
+Chapter 6 of this Administrative Plan describes in detail the types of income that are included and excluded from the annual income calculation.
 Any income reported by the family must be verified.
-This part provides Housing Authority additional detail on how to verify income sources.
+This part provides additional detail on how the Housing Authority will verify income sources.